 This simple tossed salad is one that will go with just about any meal, any time of the year.
-The crunchy croutons are flavored with some garlic powder and dill or basil, and the simple red wine vinegar dressing couldn't be easier.
+And although basic, what makes it special is the addition of homemade crunchy croutons flavored with garlic and herb.
+Drizzled with an easy red wine vinegar dressing, this salad feels complete, but couldn't be easier to prepare.

 - For the Croutons:

 - 4 slices of bread

 - 2 tablespoons extra-virgin olive oil